EGPortfolioGithub/Data-Analysis-Portfolio/README.md

 ## Introduction

-Hello!

-Welcome to my portfolio.
-My name is Eric and I am excited to have you here.
+Hello, and welcome to my data analyst portfolio.
+I'm Eric, and I'm thrilled to have you here.

-In this repository, you will come across several projects that demonstrate the following, but not limited to the following skills: data exploration, statistcal analysis, data visualization, data cleaning and presentation skills, etc. Majority of my projects are done using SQL, PowerBI, Tableua and excel.
-In the following section of this README, I will provide a short summary of my data journey and and future projects.
+Within this collection of projects, you'll discover my passion for data exploration, statistical analysis, data visualization, and effective data presentation.
+These are just a few of the skills I've honed along my data journey.
+The majority of my projects leverage SQL, PowerBI, Tableau, and Excel to uncover insights and tell data-driven stories.
+In this README, I'll provide a concise overview of my background and aspirations in data science, as well as a glimpse into my future projects.

 ## About & Data Journey

-I have a social science background and hold a Bachelor of Arts (B.A) degree in Sociology from Mount Royal University.
-I am currently a Health Research Interviewer collecting data for health status reporting and service deliver planning.
-During undergraduate school, I developed a passion for social research to better understand social structures and patterns to develop and enrich our community.
-Recently, I had the opportunity to practice my data-related skills through self-learning courses building off my previous knowledge of social statistics.
-I look forward to continous learning in data science and positively impacting others through data-drvien decisions.
+With a Bachelor of Arts degree in Sociology from Mount Royal University, my journey into the world of data analysis started with a deep appreciation for understanding social structures and patterns to enrich our communities.
+My current role as a Health Research Interviewer involves collecting data for health status reporting and service delivery planning, aligning my background with the analytical world.

+As a self-learner, I've embarked on a path to develop and enhance my data skills, building upon my foundation in social statistics.
+My goal is to continue learning in the field of data science and, in turn, make a positive impact on decision-making through data-driven insights.

-The projects shown below demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision makers to understand the insights and take action.
+The projects you'll find below showcase my ability to not only analyze data but also to present it in a clear, visually appealing manner, ensuring decision-makers can easily grasp the insights and take meaningful action.
+They represent my dedication to learning, my passion for data, and my commitment to making a difference through the power of information.

 CURRENT PROJECTS CLICK HERE >>>> [DATA PROJECTS](https://github.com/EGPortfolioGithub/Data-Analysis-Portfolio/projects?query=is%3Aopen)